ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 ~~~~

 File printf-stdarg.c came from internet download which is GPL2 license.
 GPL2
 is more restricted than LLVM license.
-File printf-stdarg-2.cpp is modified from
-main() function of printf-stdarg.c and add some test function for
-/demo/verification/debugpurpose on Cpu0 backend.
-File printf-stdarg-1.c is the file for testing the printf()
+File printf-stdarg-1.c is the file for testing the printf() function
-function implemented on PC OS platform.
+implemented on PC OS platform.
 Let's run printf-stdarg-2.cpp on Cpu0 and
 compare with the result of printf() function which implemented by PC OS as
 below.